-BA \$490 The Political and Social Environment of Business 3 credits (3+0)
+BA S490 The Political and Social Environment of Business

 Policy decisions and governmental regulations affecting business as well as the social responsibility of business in society.
 Prerequisite: ECON S201.

 BA \$498 Applied Business Research 3 credits (0+0+12)

 Investigation of an issue that falls within the scope of the students emphasis area.
 Topic must be approved by a faculty member who teaches in the student's emphasis area.
 May be repeated for credit.
 Prerequisite: Departmental approval required and completion of all emphasis courses.